seismiq-net/documentation/docs/configuration-server/index.md

 ### SeedLink

-Each QuakeSaver sensor comes with a [SeedLink server](http://ds.iris.edu/ds/nodes/dmc/services/seedlink/) on board.
+Each SeismiQ sensor comes with a [SeedLink server](http://ds.iris.edu/ds/nodes/dmc/services/seedlink/) on board.
 You can stream your sensors' waveform data using this protocol in near real-time.

 You need to enable the sensor's SeedLink server.
 Go to the _Waveform Streaming_ tab of your sensor's details view and enable the SeedLink server from the _CONFIGURATION_ menu.